marcofavorito/marcofavorito.github.io/_pages/about.md

 In particular, I am interested in how to improve the interaction between Formal Methods and Machine Learning, especially in the context of decision making, in order to take the best of both worlds.
+Among my areas of research, there are: Non-Markovian Reinforcement Learning, Automata Theory, (Finite) Temporal Synthesis, Planning for Temporal Goals, and Multi-Agent Systems.

 Previously, I was a full-time Machine Learning Engineer at [Fetch.ai](https://fetch.ai/).
 I am one of the main contributors of the [AEA framework](https://github.com/fetchai/agents-aea/),